-Foundation receives a contribution of electric utilities from the holding company of Utility.
+Foundation receives a contribution of electric utilities from Utility.
 The electricity is given on a continuous basis subject to the donor's cancellation (that is, Utility could cancel the arrangement at any time).
 Utility would normally charge a consumer \$400 for the amount of electricity used by Foundation during the month of May.

-How should Foundation and Utility account for this contribution?
+How should Foundation account for this contribution?

-Because this is a month-to-month arrangement that the utility could discontinue at its discretion, the contribution would be recorded by both parties on a monthly basis.
-The following entries would be recorded for the month of May:
+Because this is a month-to-month arrangement that Utility could discontinue at its discretion, the contribution would be recorded on a monthly basis.
+Foundation would record the following entry for the month of May:

-Foundation (donee) Utility (donor) Dr. Utilities expense \$400 Dr. Contribution/other expense \$400) Cr.
-Contribution revenue \$400 Cr.
-Service revenue \$400
+Dr. Utilities expense \$400 Cr.
+Contribution revenue \$400